keithbuhler/keithbuhler.github.io/fun.md

 title: Fun Stuff Home
 ---

+*Flesh knows; but spirit knows it knows" Charles Williams*

 <img src="http://lorempixel.com/image_output/nature-q-c-1000-500-4.jpg" alt="Keith" align="center" hspace="20" height="500" width="1000">

-**Flesh knows; but spirit knows it knows" Charles Williams**
+Welcome to my personal home page.
+I'm Keith Buhler, [a philosopher](/) at Asbury University and the University of Kentucky.

-This page is a conglomoration of all the fun projects I'm working on.
-You can get to know me, read some writings, or explore other resources you might find of interest.
+This site is a conglomoration of all the fun projects I'm working on.
+You can get to know me, read some of my nonfiction, fiction, screenplays, humor, and explore other resources you might find of interest.

-## Fun Stuff ##

 #### [My Writings -- fiction, screenplays, verse, and satire](/fun/writings)